krzyzanowskim/STTextView/README.md

 ![Poster](https://github.com/user-attachments/assets/58b1a58b-d8bd-44d0-9946-2336335f3b0d)

 [TextKit 2](https://developer.apple.com/forums/tags/wwdc21-10061) was announced during [WWDC 2021](https://developer.apple.com/videos/play/wwdc2021/10061/) as a TextKit 1 replacement for text layout and whatnot.
 Apple announced that `NSTextView`, the view component specialized for text editing, will adopt TextKit 2 and provide support along TextKit 1 bit.
-As I started to learn more about `NSTextView` + TextKit2, I realized as of today (Feb 2022), neither `NSTextView` is fully functional, nor TextKit 2 classes are fully functional.
+As I started to learn more about `NSTextView` + TextKit2, I realized that as of today (Feb 2022), neither `NSTextView` nor TextKit 2 classes are fully functional.
 Along the way, I reported several bug reports to Apple requesting DTS (support tickets).
 Eventually, I got blocked by specific bugs that pushed me to start this project.

 ## ✨ Features